-In these cases, the most important thing you can do is communicate with your adult children.
-Let
+In these cases, the most important thing you can do while parenting your adult children is communicate

-them know that you understand their feelings, and you want to validate them.
-Let them know that
+with then.
+Let them know that you understand their feelings, and you want to validate them.
+Let them

-you won’t speak badly about their other parent, nor will you lean too heavily on them in the event
+know that you won’t speak badly about their other parent, nor will you lean too heavily on them in

 establishing new relationships with your adult children.